Hasselman and Blood family papers

 Scope and Contents

-There is also an oversize collection containing Joseph Watson's postmaster appointment for Union County, Indiana (1829), Watson J. Hasselman's United States passport (1873), and Ida Blood's University of Kansas diploma (1874), and a military appointment for Victor M. Hasselman (1917) (OBC003).
+There are also oversize papers including, Joseph Watson's postmaster appointment for Union County, Indiana (1829); Watson J. Hasselman's United States passport (1873); Ida Blood's University of Kansas diploma (1874); a military appointment for Victor M. Hasselman (1917); and numerous indentures and land documents ranging from _ to _ (OBC003).

 Dates